Frank Drake

 Frank Donald Drake (May 28, 1930 – September 2, 2022) was an American astrophysicist and astrobiologist.

 He began his career as a radio astronomer, studying the planets of the Solar System and later pulsars.
-Drake expanded his interests to the search for extraterrestrial intelligence (SETI), beginning with Project Ozma in 1960, an attempt at extraterrestrial communications.
+Drake expanded his interests to the search for extraterrestrial intelligence (SETI), beginning with Project Ozma in 1960, an attempt at extraterrestrial communication.
 He developed the Drake equation, which attempts to quantify the number of intelligent lifeforms that could potentially be discovered.
-Working with Carl Sagan, Drake helped to design the Pioneer plaque, the first physical message flown beyond the Solar System, and was part of the team that developed the Voyager record.
+Working with Carl Sagan, Drake helped to design the Pioneer plaque, the first physical message flown beyond the Solar System, and was part of the team that developed the Voyager Golden Record.
 Drake designed and implemented the Arecibo message in 1974, an extraterrestrial radio transmission of astronomical and biological information about Earth.
+He is the father of Advanced SETI.

-Drake worked at the National Radio Astronomy Observatory, Jet Propulsion Laboratory, Cornell University, University of California at Santa Cruz and the SETI Institute.
+Drake worked at the National Radio Astronomy Observatory, Jet Propulsion Laboratory, Cornell University, University of California at Santa Cruz, and the SETI Institute.

 Early life and education

 Born on May 28, 1930, in Chicago, Illinois, Drake showed an early interest in electronics and chemistry.
-Drake first considered the possibility of life existing on other planets as an eight-year-old, after conjecturing that if human civilization was the result of chance then civilizations might also exist elsewhere in the universe.
+His father was a chemical engineer, and his mother a music teacher.
+He had two younger siblings.

 He enrolled at Cornell University on a Navy Reserve Officer Training Corps scholarship.
 Once there he began studying astronomy.
 His ideas about the possibility of extraterrestrial life were reinforced by a lecture from astrophysicist Otto Struve in 1951.
 After receiving a B.A. in Engineering Physics, Drake served briefly as an electronics officer on the heavy cruiser USS Albany.
-He then went on to graduate school at Harvard University from 1952 to 1955 where he received a M.S. and Ph.D. in Astronomy.
+He then went on to graduate school at Harvard University from 1952 to 1955 where he received a M.S. and Ph.D. in astronomy.
 His doctoral advisor was Cecilia Payne-Gaposchkin.